GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

-As demonstrated in Theorem~\ref{theorem: conservation_reflecting}, the spatial semidiscretization preserves the discrete energy exactly.
-While standard explicit Runge-Kutta methods do not conserve nonlinear invariants such as energy in the fully discrete scheme, a semidiscretization that conserves energy exactly ensures that energy errors arise solely from time integration.
+As demonstrated in Theorem~\ref{theorem:conservation_reflecting}, the spatial semi-discretization preserves the discrete energy exactly.
+While standard explicit Runge--Kutta methods do not conserve nonlinear invariants such as energy in the fully discrete scheme, a semi-discretization that conserves energy exactly ensures that energy errors arise solely from time integration.
 This typically leads to improved long-term qualitative behavior and numerical stability.
-To verify the correctness of our implementation, we numerically evaluate the time rate of change of energy directly from the semidiscretization and confirm that it vanishes to machine precision.
+To verify the correctness of our implementation, we numerically evaluate the time rate of change of energy directly from the semi-discretization and confirm that it vanishes to machine precision.

 We perform this verification using the setup from Section~\ref{sec:gaussian_obstacle}, in which a solitary wave travels over a Gaussian-shaped obstacle, providing a nontrivial fully two-dimensional flow with wave-bathymetry interactions.
-Figure~\ref{fig:partial_energy_con} shows the computed values of $\langle \partial_{\mathbf{q}} E, \partial_t \mathbf{q} \rangle_M$ for both periodic and reflecting boundary conditions over an extended simulation time.
-The energy time derivative remains at the level of floating-point errors, confirming that the spatial semidiscretization conserves energy to within machine precision.
+Figure~\ref{fig:partial_energy_con} shows the computed values of $\langle \partial_{\boldsymbol{q}} \boldsymbol{E}, \partial_t \boldsymbol{q} \rangle_M$ for both periodic and reflecting boundary conditions over an extended simulation time.
+The energy time derivative remains at the level of floating-point errors, confirming that the spatial semi-discretization conserves energy to within machine precision.
 This validates both the theoretical analysis and the correctness of our numerical implementation.